andromeda-0/11-767/labs/lab0-setup/lab0-setup.md

 Group name:
 ---
-Group members present in lab today:
+Group members present in lab today: Junli Cao, Songhao Jia, Zongyue Zhao.

 1: Set up your device.
 ----
 Depending on your hardware, follow the instructions provided in this directory: [Raspberry Pi 4](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-rpi4.md), [Jetson Nano](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-jetson.md), [Google Coral](https://coral.ai/docs/dev-board/get-started/).
 1. What device(s) are you setting up?
+Jetson Nano 2GB.
-2. Did you run into any roadblocks following the instructions?
+3. Did you run into any roadblocks following the instructions?
 What happened, and what did you do to fix the problem?
-3. Are all group members now able to ssh in to the device from their laptops?
+4. Are all group members now able to ssh in to the device from their laptops?
 If not, why not?
 How will this be resolved?

 2: Collaboration / hardware management plan
 ----